joeysantana3/imdb-fetcher/docs/RENDER.md

 # Render
 Render is my choice for cloud providers and has a great offering for running this script.
 It does cost money, but is pretty cheap.

+You could also use other cloud provider's serverless offerings such as AWS Lambda or Azure Functions, but it's more complicated.

 ## Run this script in the cloud.
 1. Go to https://render.com and sign up for account.
 You will likely need to enter in CC info.
 2. Fork this repo into your github account.